lsmacedo/lastfm-collage-twitter/README.md

 # Usage

 Make a POST request to `/tweetLastFmCollageImage` to get your image tweeted.
+Be sure to set the `secret_key` in the request headers (the same secret key from your `.env` file).

 The following optional parameters can be passed in your request body to customize the output collage image: